 The radial bands sign refers to linear bands seen on MRI, radiating from the periventricular white matter to the subcortical region, thought to be specific for tuberous sclerosis 1,2.

-The exact pathogenesis of radial bands is uncertain, but they are thought to relate to dysfunction of, or injury to, the radial glial fibres (which go on to transform into astrocytes) and form the scaffolding over which neurons migrate from the periventricular germinal matrix to the cortex 2,3.
+The exact pathogenesis of radial bands is uncertain, but they are thought to relate to dysfunction of, or injury to, the radial glial fibers (which go on to transform into astrocytes) and form the scaffolding over which neurons migrate from the periventricular germinal matrix to the cortex 2,3.

 Signal characteristics in adults are 1,2: